 Welcome

-The VCU School of Medicine offers a wide range of Master's degree programs in research-based and applied biomedical sciences, public health and other areas.
-Master's students typically train under the guidance of faculty mentors and perform research or clinical work while taking advanced courses in a specific degree program.
+The VCU School of Medicine offers a wide range of Master's degree programs with research training opportunities in cancer, neuroscience, drug addiction, microbiology, medical physics and other areas.
+Additionally, our Genetic Counseling and Medical Physics programs offer substantial clinical training opportunities.
+Master's students typically train under the guidance of faculty mentors and perform research or clinical work while taking advanced courses.
 Most students complete their degrees in two years.

 Graduates of our programs can be competitive for further academic training, such as Ph.D. or M.D. programs, or may pursue research or other positions in academia, biotechnology or health care settings.